Blue-Kachina/milkdawp/README.md

-# MilkDAWp
+>>>>>>>  MilkDAWp

-MilkDAWp is a JUCE-based VST3 effect/analyzer plugin (C++20) with an optional projectM v4-powered visualizer.
-If projectM isn’t available on your system, the plugin falls back to a lightweight OpenGL renderer so you can still build and run.
+MilkDAWp is a JUCE-based VST3 audio plug-in with an OpenGL visualizer and optional projectM integration.

+This README documents the working Windows setup (CLion + CMake + vcpkg) that produces a Cubase‑friendly, statically linked VST3 bundle.

 ## Highlights